 Questions About Your Financial Aid Award Letter?

 Undoubtedly, questions will arise about your financial aid award letter.
-If you feel that something is unclear or you require more clarification about what your child’s package will look like over time, reach out to the college’s financial aid office.
+If you feel that something is unclear or require more clarification about what your child’s package will look like over time, contact the college’s financial aid office.

-Financial aid employees are knowledgeable on federal, state, and institutional financial aid practices.
-Their job consists of helping families navigate the best way to pay for college without taking on a burdensome amount of student loan debt.
+Financial aid employees know federal, state, and institutional financial aid practices.
+Their job is helping families find the best way to pay for college without incurring a burdensome amount of student loan debt.

-Additionally, if you feel that your EFC is incorrect, or that the FAFSA didn’t accurately reflect your family’s current financial circumstances, you can reach out to your child’s financial aid office to
+Additionally, suppose you feel that your SAI is incorrect or that the FAFSA didn’t accurately reflect your family’s financial circumstances.
+In that case, you and your student can

-ask for a financial aid appeal.
-This process if for families who have experienced events that were not reflected on the FAFSA, like job loss, debilitating illness, or a parent or guardian’s death.
+write a financial aid appeal letter.
+This process is for families who have experienced events that were not reflected on the FAFSA, like job loss, debilitating illness, or a parent or guardian’s death.

 A financial aid officer can make a professional judgment in your favor, which could result in more financial aid to pay for college.
 This process requires documentation, but your financial aid officer will help you navigate the process and detail what you need to prove a change in circumstances.

 In short, reach out and ask for help if you need it.
-This will ensure that you all make a final college decision that is financially sound and feasible.
+This will ensure you all make a final, financially sound, and feasible college decision.